ScanRE/ScanRE/README.md

 # What was our motivation?
 To help improve the security posture of open sourced software in the industry :)

+## Alert Fatigue!
+Frequent alerts about cybersecurity threats can lead to so-called “alert fatigue” which numbs the staff to cyber alerts, resulting in longer response times or missed alerts.
+The fatigue, in turn, can create burnout in IT departments, which then results in more turnover among the staff.
+When replacement personnel are hired, the cycle begins again.

+That’s according to a recently released report conducted by International Data Corporation (IDC) for Critical Start, a cybersecurity consulting and managed detection and response company.
+IDC surveyed more than 300 U.S.-based IT executives at companies with 500 or more employees.
+It found that:

+   * Security staff spend an average of 30minutes for each actionable alert, while 32 minutes are lost chasing each false lead.
+   * Companies with 500-1,499 employees ignore or don’t investigate 27% of all alerts.
+   * The figure is nearly a third (30%) for companies with 1,500-4,999 employees and 23% for those with 5,000 or more employees.

 ![image](https://user-images.githubusercontent.com/52862591/234079995-43c5a83b-a1cc-420b-838c-1f0e86343d93.png)

 * Most of modern infrastructure relies on open-source software.